huaweicloud/terraform-provider-huaweicloud/docs/resources/dms_kafka_instance.md

 The following arguments are supported:

-* `region` - (Optional, String, ForceNew) The region in which to create the DMS Kafka instance resource.
+* `region` - (Optional, String, ForceNew) The region in which to create the DMS Kafka instances.
 If omitted, the provider-level region will be used.
 Changing this creates a new instance resource.

 * `name` - (Required, String) Specifies the name of the DMS Kafka instance.
 An instance name starts with a letter,